plewis/plewis.github.io/phylogenetics/hw-local-move.md

 ### Calculate the log-kernel for the proposed tree

-Create a nexus file that you can use with PAUP* to compute the log-likelihood of the proposed tree.
+Create a nexus file that, when executed in PAUP*, computes the log-likelihood of the proposed tree.
 Use the JC+G model again with fixed shape = 0.3.
 Be sure to specify userbrlens when computing the log-likelihood so that PAUP* will not try to estimate edge lengths.

 Recompute the log joint prior using the modified edge lengths.